Vethanis/image_decompiler/README.md

 The goal of the image decompiler is to produce:

-1. A list of colored semi-transparent triangles approximating a supplied image
+1. A list of colored semi-transparent triangles approximating a source image
-2. The image produced from drawing the triangle list as the program optimizes the list
+2. Screenshots tracking the progress of the triangle list

 The process of creating the list of triangles is as follows.